ollegreen/Computer_Vision_Laboratory/README.md

 - ```Goal:``` Be able to build these models from scratch in Keras, PyTorch or Tensorflow and apply it to fun problems

 TO-DO:
+- Start with getting the fundamentals of pytorch before going into the easier ones --> Tensorflow and Keras.
 - Emphasise when to use clustering, decision trees etc - https://dzone.com/articles/decision-trees-vs-clustering-algorithms-vs-linear
 - Clustering vs CLassification - https://www.geeksforgeeks.org/clustering-in-machine-learning/